Bedrock-OSS/bedrock-wiki/docs/blocks/block-components.md

     -   `liquid_type`: String - which type of liquid this rule applies to.
 Currently only `water` is supported.
     -   `can_contain_liquid`: Boolean - whether the liquid type can occupy the same space as this block e.g., waterlogging.
     -   `on_liquid_touches`: String - determines what happens when the liquid type flows into the block.
+        -   `blocking` (default) - Prevents the liquid from flowing.
+        -   `broken` - The block is broken.
+        -   `no_reaction` - Allows the liquid to flow through the block.
+        -   `popped` - The block is popped off, dropping its loot.
     -   `stops_liquid_flowing_from_direction`: Array - determines an array of directions that the liquid cannot flow out of this block from.

 _Released from experiment `Upcoming Creator Features` for format versions 1.21.60 and higher._